-Most of my work involves HUD and FHA programs.
+A lot of my work involves HUD and FHA programs.
 I team with clients to strategically assess HUD regulatory issues in order to best structure your transaction and find opportunities to maximize your organization’s mission.
-I pave for you the HUD regulatory road so that it is as smooth and predictable as possible, taking into account the most recent developments in processing and interpretation at the applicable offices within HUD.
+I pave the HUD regulatory road for you so that it is as smooth and predictable as possible, taking into account the most recent developments in processing and interpretation at the applicable offices within HUD.

-Currently, I’m very busy with Rental Assistance Demonstration program conversions, Section 8 project-based HAP contract rent increases, Project-Based Voucher HAP contracts and post Mark to Market waivers and QNP Assignments with the Office of Recapitalization.
+Currently, I’m very busy with hurricane recovery in the Caribbean, Rental Assistance Demonstration program conversions, Section 8 project-based HAP contract assignments and rent increases, partial releases of 202 projects to facilitate redevelopment, post Mark to Market debt restructuring and debt relief with the Office of Recapitalization.

-I also maintain a consistent transactional practice assisting developers and syndicators closing transactions to finance the acquisition/rehabilitation of affordable housing through tax-exempt bonds, low-income housing tax credits and/or various public and private sources.
+I also have a busy transactional practice assisting developers and syndicators closing transactions to finance the acquisition/rehabilitation of affordable housing through tax-exempt bonds, low-income housing tax credits and/or various public and private sources.
 The regulatory and transactional practices cross-pollinate so I can uniquely and more effectively advise clients on either side.

 I see opportunity for innovation in affordable housing to give back to our communities through preservation of the assets in the face of budget cuts and increasing complexity in the regulatory regimes.